 The solution is simple.

 Shoot your portrait from a tripod.
 Take one frame with the light in the best spot to light your subject properly.
 Then remove the light from the shot and take another frame without moving the camera at all.
-This will allow you to easily mask out the light stand from the shot in Photoshop later by layering the two shots.
+This will allow you to easily mask out the light stand from the shot in

 7. HDR Portrait Photography